mrkkrp/markkarpov.com/tutorial/megaparsec.md

 will explore the `ErrorItem` type in details when we will be discussing parse errors.

-To better understand how `token` works, let us see some definitions from the `Text.Megaparsec` module which contains, among other things, some combinators that work with all types of input stream. `satisfy` is a fairly common combinator, we give it a predicate that returns `True` for tokens we
+To better understand how `token` works, let's see some definitions from the `Text.Megaparsec` module which contains, among other things, some combinators that work with all types of input stream. `satisfy` is a fairly common combinator, we give it a predicate that returns `True` for tokens we